Circuit AnalysisDC CircuitsHow ToQuestions - Answers

 thevenin's theorem examples thevenin's theorem solved problems

-Now compare this simple circuit with the original circuit shown in figure 1.
-Do you see how much easier it will be to measure and calculate the load current in complex circuit and network for different load resistors by Thevenin’s Theorem?
-Yes and only yes.
+Now compare this simple circuit with the original circuit shown in Figure 1.
+Do you see how much easier it becomes to measure and calculate the load current in a complex circuit or network for different load resistors using Thevenin’s Theorem?
+Yes! and only yes.

-Good to know: Both Thevenin’s and Norton’s theorems can be applied to both AC and DC circuits containing difference components such as resistors, inductors and capacitors etc. Keep in mind that the Thevenin’s voltage “VTH” in AC circuit is expressed in complex number (polar form) whereas, the Thevenin’s resistance “RTH” is stated in rectangular form.
+Good to know: Both Thevenin’s and Norton’s theorems can be applied to both AC and DC circuits containing various components such as resistors, inductors, and capacitors.
+Keep in mind that the Thevenin voltage (VTH) in an AC circuit is expressed in complex form (polar notation), whereas the Thevenin resistance (RTH) is given in rectangular form.

 Related Posts: